Level of Study

 Forms of Assessment

-Students who do not comply with the guidelines given under obligatory assignments lose the right to take the exam in the course.
+Students who do not complete their obligatory attendance (described above) lose the right to take the exam in the course.

 Examination Support Material